fms12/fms12/README.md

 ### Hi there, I'm Mayank Singh aka  [fms12] 👋

-## I'm a CSE Student, Developer, technology Enthusiast!!
+## I'm a Developer, technology Enthusiast!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers